Pavithra-Bhanumoorthy/Raster-Interaction/README.md

 State Management:

-Redux Integration:
+Redux Toll Kit Integration:

-- Each cell’s visibility state (e.g., visible or hidden) is managed using Redux.
+- Each cell’s visibility state (e.g., visible or hidden) is managed using RTK.
 The cellVisibilitySlice handles actions to toggle the  visibility state of cells when they are clicked.
 - The toggleCell action creator is dispatched in response to the onClick event, updating the Redux store and triggering a re-render of affected components.

 The component re-renders based on updated states, applying relevant styles conditionally.